12 San Jose Nicknames You Should Know

 Fin City

-Fin City is a colloquial name for San Jose based on the area's National Hockey League team.
+"Fin City" is a colloquial name for San Jose based on the area's National Hockey League team.
 The team is named the San Jose Sharks, leading to the "fin" part of the moniker.
-This name is often used in association with the team and may be seen on merchandise and souvenirs.
+This nickname is often used in association with the team and may be seen on merchandise and souvenirs.

 Man Jose

-While you're unlikely to hear the name Man Jose when in the city, most locals know of it.
-Along with "man" rhyming with "San," it relates to there being a larger number of men than women in the city.
-People think that this is somewhat due to the significant tech industry here, which generally employs more men than women.
+While you're unlikely to hear the nickname "Man Jose" in the city, most locals know of it.
+Along with "man" rhyming with "San," it relates to the larger number of men than women in San Jose.
+People think this is somewhat due to the significant tech industry here, which generally employs more men than women.

 However, the moniker isn't actually accurate.
-The most recent census shows a pretty much fifty-fifty split of men and women.
+The recent census shows a pretty much fifty-fifty split of men and women.
 In addition, the number of women working in the tech industry is growing yearly, so San Jose may soon be home to more women than men.

-Richest City in the USA
+The Richest City in the USA

-Another nickname for San Jose that may be up for debate based on actual data is the Richest City in the USA.
-While San Jose is one of the wealthiest cities in the country (and the world), it varies by source as to whether it is listed as the wealthiest city in the United States.
+Another often-debated nickname for San Jose is the "Richest City in the USA."
+While San Jose ranks among the wealthiest cities in the country (and the world), whether it holds this title varies by the metrics used by different sources.

 Tan Jose

-Tan Jose is similar to the Man Jose nickname in that it rhymes with San Jose and relates to a characteristic of the city.
-This name is connected to the area's warm and sunny weather, which results in many locals having an almost permanent suntan.
+"Tan Jose" is a nickname that rhymes with San Jose, similar to "Man Jose," and highlights a characteristic of the city.
+This name is connected to the area's warm and sunny weather, often giving locals an almost permanent suntan.

 San Jo

-If you want to learn the most well-known nickname in the area, this is probably it.
-San Jo (pronounced "San Ho") is simply a shortened version of the city's full name.
+If you want to learn the most well-known nickname among locals, "San Jo" (pronounced "San Ho") is probably it.
+This is simply a shortened version of the city's full name.

-You'll likely hear this name in conversation and see it online and on social media.
-You may even find it on some souvenirs and other merchandise related to the city.
-The name is also sometimes turned into a phrase.
-When discussing something connected to the city, locals may respond, "San Jo, you know!"
+You'll likely hear "San Jo" in conversation and see it online and on social media.
+It even appears on some souvenirs and merchandise related to San Jose.

 SJ